Congratulations on getting a pet! You’re in for a journey.

 Most importantly, have fun.
 If you’re happy and positive around the leash, your pup will follow.

-Check out the TUG 360° for a great addition to your puppy supplies.
+Check out the TUG 360° on Amazon for a great addition to your puppy supplies.
 The retractable leash is recommended for puppies that run off at the first sign of fun.

 The crate will provide shelter when your pet seeks out a small space out of anxiety.

 Besides, crate training could quite literally be the difference between life and death.